Adelaide Lead: Post office

+Gold Rush

 Gold was officially first discovered at Adelaide Lead in December 1854.
 Adelaide Lead is close to Daisy Hill where a shepherd on Glenmona station had discovered gold in 1848 and sold it in Melbourne.
 That discovery gained media attention, but pastoralists tried to keep any finds quiet for fear of the impact on their runs.
 Gold was again discovered at Daisy Hill in June 1852 and brought many prospectors into the area.

 A major gold rush to Maryborough occurred from June 1854, although some miners had been working in the area from the previous December.
 The population grew from 150 to 1,300 in that month, and from 7,000 to 20,000 in August 1854.

 Three men, one of whom was William Howard, were camped on their way to the rush at Daisy Hill and found gold at Opossum Gully.
 As Howard came from Adelaide, he named the location Adelaide Lead.

 The Adelaide Lead began as a rush of 60 diggers who pegged all of Opossum Gully.
 The lead was part of a long string of leads which stretched from north of Amherst through Opossum Gully in the south and via the Inkerman Lead to Alma, 7 mi to the north.
 The lead followed Timor Creek on the east side.
 There were two hotels – the Adelaide Hotel and the Junction Hotel – and a Camp was established in July 1855 under the control of Phillip Champion de Crespigny, the gold commissioner appointed to oversee the Amherst gold district.

 The Adelaide Lead goldfields were just a small part of a huge goldfield with very significant yields and large numbers of miners following the latest gold discoveries.
 Adelaide Lead was never formally gazetted as a township, it was only a postal district.
 At that time there were several other gazetted townships close by such as Amherst and Alma.